Alucard in Hellsing does this on the Rio Hotel clerk to allow his coffin to be taken to his room.

 Gaspode the Wonder Dog has worked out how to turn a Weirdness Censor into this.
 Since everyone knows dogs can't talk, the voice you just heard saying "Give the nice doggie a biscuit" must be your own voice inside your head.
 So apparently, you want to give the nice doggie a biscuit.

-Sent up in "Proven Guilty" when Harry has to deal with Detective Sergeant Greene in the aftermath of dealing with the three fetches:
+Sent up in The Dresden Files: "Proven Guilty]" when Harry has to deal with Detective Sergeant Greene in the aftermath of dealing with the three fetches:

 I lifted my hand with my thumb and first two fingers extended, the others against my palm, and moved it in a vaguely mystical gesture from left to right.
 "That isn't Rawlins."